LevBahn/bhbahn.github.io/index.md

 ---

 <p>
-  Welcome!
-This site serves as an example for the Bay Jekyll theme.
-Bay is a very simple and minimal theme, directly inspired by Dan Grover's <a href="http://dangrover.com">website</a>.
+  Hello!
+My name is Byeong-Ho Bahn.
+I am a Ph.D candidate in mathematics at University of Massachusetts Amherst (UMass Amherst).
+I am studying partial differential equations (PDEs) and Machine Learning.
 </p>

 <p>
-  You can find the source code and the instructions on <a href="https://github.com/eliottvincent/bay">GitHub</a>.
+  You can find my codes from <a href="https://github.com/levbahn">GitHub</a>.
 </p>